-- > Recover the overdue or atleast the critical amount through active follow up with borrowers: - > Put the accounts under holding on operations in case of temporary cash flow mismatches;

-- > Reschedule the repayment terms as per expected cash flows; - ➤ Restructure the dues in keeping with the expected cash flows and gaps in cash flows, if any as per guidelines given in the restructuring policy.
+- Recover the overdue through active follow up with borrowers; - Put the accounts under holding on operations in case of temporary cash flow mismatches; - Reschedule the repayment terms as per expected cash flows; - Restructure the dues in keeping with the expected cash flows and gaps in cash flows, if any as per guidelines given in the restructuring policy.

-Any one or more of the above actions are taken by the Bank before the account becomes NPA.
+Any one or more of the above actions are taken by the Bank before the account becomes NPA..